ibm-cloud-docs/cephaas/csi-static.md

 # Static provisioning
 {: #static-provision}

+Static provisioning is a method where PersistentVolumes (PVs) and VolumeSnapshotContents (VSCs) are manually created to reference existing volumes or snapshots on the storage system managed by the CSI driver.
+When a user creates a PersistentVolumeClaim (PVC) or VolumeSnapshot (VS) that matches the specifications of a pre-created PV or VSC, Kubernetes binds the claim to that resource.
-Static provisioning allows you to manually create and manage PersistentVolumes (PVs), PersistentVolumeClaims (PVCs), and snapshots.
-This method is useful when you want to bind existing storage resources to Kubernetes workloads.
+This approach is useful when you need to connect existing storage resources to Kubernetes workloads.

 ## Static provisioning for volumes
 {: #static-provision-volumes}